 Bobby Stephens on Attraction Marketing, MLSP, and Keeping the Vision

 Thank you so much for this interview, Bobby!
-I see your potential and you’re a great writer.
+I see your potential and you are a great writer.
 I want to learn more about you.
 So, let’s get started.

 Where were you born and raised, what was childhood like, and what did you want to be when you ‘grew up?’

 I was born and raised in Flowery Branch, GA.
-It’s a small, but rapidly growing, town about an hour north of Atlanta, and an hour south of the Appalachian mountains.
+It is a small, but rapidly growing, town about an hour north of Atlanta, and an hour south of the Appalachian mountains.

 My dad is from the area, but my mother was born in California and raised in Arizona.
 They met after his time in the Air Force when he was stationed in Arizona, and they decided to move back to Georgia after they became pregnant with me.

 I had a good childhood.
 It probably wasn’t perfect, but “normal” is so subjectively relative that you don’t realize your experience is all that different until you hear about other people’s experiences.
-I won’t go into detail here…I’ll just say that there were some interesting times lol.
+I won’t go into detail here, but I will just say that there were some interesting times lol.